Artist donates 1,800 paintings to Brooklyn hospital, one for every employee - KVIA

 But in the spring, the situation was much different.

-To help quantify the strain put by coronavirus on the hospital’s operations, the hospital’s chief operations officer Charles Bove said that the number of “e-cylinder” portable oxygen tanks used by the hospital went from 88 per day to more than 200.
+To help quantify the strain put by the coronavirus on the hospital, Interfaith’s chief operations officer Charles Bove said that the number of “e-cylinder” portable oxygen tanks used daily went from 88 to more than 200.

 The pandemic also lengthened the amount of time patients were in the hospital, which essentially doubled from an average of about five days to about 10 days, Green told CNN.